Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "Be that as it may, although Champion Gyotin makes a point of having time for *everyone,* I think this particular problem would consume more of it than he can afford," Garaaf said.
 "I need somebody who can devote an indefinite amount of time and thought."

 "A Brother from his Clan, perhaps?
-They’re not all meek little males, after all…"
+They’re not all meek little males, after all..."

-"Maybe…" Garaaf considered that.
+"Maybe..."
+Garaaf considered that.
 "If some unit can spare their chaplain..."

 "You don’t sound convinced."